 - No internal stabilization

-As an entry-level mirrorless camera, the X-A7 is very nice.
+As an entry-level mirrorless camera, the X-A7 is great.
 It runs circles around the X-A5 thanks to a much better autofocus system and improved 4K video mode.
 If you need a good camera for travel and family photos, it’s a solid choice.
-But its touch interface, despite the beautiful screen, doesn’t come close to replicating the experience and convenience of a phone, and is as much the cause of confusion as a solution to it.

 With no built-in viewfinder, you’ll rely on the X-A7’s fully articulating LCD screen to frame your shots.
 Fortunately, it’s one of the best on any camera in this class.
 Not only is it large, at 3.5 inches diagonal, it also boasts a resolution of 2.7 million pixels.
 That alone is a great feature on a $700 camera (and that’s with the XC 15-45mm f/3.5-5.6 kit lens included, mind you).